manaswini3103/devops-learning/DevOps_Principles/Iac.md

 - Fast deployment: Start in seconds—not minutes.
 - Scalability: Run multiple instances easily (e.g., microservices).
 - Portable: Runs on any system that supports containers.
+- Auto-Scaling: ability of the system to automatically increase or decrease resources based on demand.

 #### Tools
 **Docker**